eggheads/eggdrop/doc/sphinx_source/firstinstall/firstinstall.rst

 :set dcc-block: although the example config file recommends you set this to 0 (turbo-dcc), this may cause DCC transfers to abort prematurely.
 If you'll be using DCC transfers a lot, set this to 1024.

 Finally, be sure to remove the 'die' commands from the config (there are two of them 'hidden' in various places), or the bot won't start.
 Once you've finished editing the config file, make sure you rename it to something other than
-"eggdrop.conf" if you haven't already.
+"conf/example.conf" if you haven't already.
 Then, if you edited the config file locally, upload the config file to the directory you installed the bot.

 Starting the Eggdrop
 --------------------